Martins3/bmbt/doc/init-QEMU.md

  * @kvm_type:
  *    Return the type of KVM corresponding to the kvm-type string option or
  *    computed based on other criteria such as the host kernel capabilities.
- *    kvm-type may be NULL if it is not needed.
  * @numa_mem_supported:
  *    true if '--numa node.mem' option is supported and false otherwise
  * @smp_parse: